alwye/bierman-gui/README.md

   ```
   node rest_proxy.js
   ```
-3. Point your browser to (PATH-TO-BIERMAN)/web/app/index.html and enjoy
+3. Point your browser to (PATH-TO-BIERMAN)/web/app/index.html and enjoy.
+We recommend using Chrome.

 # Meet the Team
 * Chris Metz (chmetz@cisc.com)